Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/testnet/rewards-claiming/rewards-claiming-overview.md

 1. A time range for which the rewards submission is valid.
 Rewards submissions can be retroactive from the M2 upgrade and last up to 30 days in the future.
 2. A list of strategies and multipliers, which enables the AVS to weigh the relative payout to each strategy within a single rewards submission.
-3. An ERC20 token that rewards are denominated in Rewards MUST come from an AVSs ServiceManager contract.
+3. The ERC20 token in which rewards should be denominated.
+Rewards MUST come from an AVSs ServiceManager contract.
 An example integration can be found [here](https://github.com/Layr-Labs/eigenlayer-middleware/blob/v0.2.0-rc2-holesky-preprod-rewards/src/ServiceManagerBase.sol#L76-L104).

 Integration Notes: